colugomusic/clog/README.md

 `release()` destroys the item at the given index (handle) and opens up the cell it was occupying.
 Calling `get()` with the handle that was just released is invalid.
 If `acquire()` is called later, the object might be constructed at that newly opened cell, and the handle would become valid again.

+Calling `release()` while visiting is ok.
+The release will be deferred until visiting is finished.
+Calling `release()` while releasing (i.e. in the destructor of an item being released) is also ok.

 ## signal.hpp
 [include/clog/signal.hpp](include/clog/signal.hpp)